Written by Paul J Bucknell on August, 09, 2019

 First, never consider yourselves as abandoned, a castaway of the Lord.
 If you genuinely belong to Him, rest in His claim and ownership of you.
 Yes, those around us might consider us valueless or even bothersome, but this is all the more reason to keep God’s Word close to our hearts to renew our minds with His perspective of our lives (Rom 12:2).

 Second, put away all bitterness and griping of one’s circumstances.
 All such responses depict a lack of trust in God’s good ways of dealing with your lives, so joy is restrained.
 By stepping beyond the shores of bitterness, we open wide the floodgates, welcoming the uplifting joy of the Lord.
-Yes, we might be spiritually disciplined for wrong in our own lives (1 Pet 3:17), or simply pruned (John 15:1-4), but we still can find delight in both as God is ultimately and wonderfully causing us to flourish in His sight by more closely following His ways.
+Yes, we might be spiritually disciplined for wrong in our own lives (1 Pet 3:17), or pruned (John 15:1-4), but we still can find delight in both as God is ultimately and wonderfully causing us to flourish in His sight by more closely following His ways.

 Thanks, Gratefulness, and Joy

 A brother wrote, “I do give thanks, but it does not mean much to me.”
 Thanks, gratefulness, and joy are interrelated.
-Thanks can only mean the giving of thanks or the saying, “Thank you, God.”
-Many people give thanks for their meal but consider it a necessity rather an act of gratefulness.
+Thanks can only mean giving thanks or saying, “Thank you, God.”
+Many people give thanks for their meal but consider it a necessity rather than an act of gratefulness.
 You need to transform your thankfulness into gratefulness to bring forth the ripened sense of belief and honor towards God.

 Conclusion